 - In case of any positive outcome from ‘mergers & acquisition,’ investors won’t be able to participate in the Stock movement, as the ‘arbitrage’ desk will not allow participating in the stock’s movement.

 - The traders and the ‘Arbitragers ‘of other institutions can quite continue trading in most of the time.

-- Sometimes the team members of the ‘Investment Bankers’ might transfer the information to other organisations or institutions who might have an arbitrager department as well.
+- Sometimes the team members of the ‘Investment Bankers’ might transfer the information to other organizations or institutions that might have an arbitrager department as well.
 These things are very hard to find out, as there is a sense of personal contact is involved in each case.
-Thus on the other hand, if the Regulatory body finds out any relation between the members of the other two institutions, the regulatory body might question both the party.
+Thus, on the other hand, if the Regulatory body finds out any relation between the members of the other two institutions, the regulatory body might question both the party.